Grand Teton National Park

 WHAT'S THE WEATHER LIKE IN GRAND TETON NATIONAL PARK?

 If you are enjoying the outdoors in GTNP, please keep in mind that the weather in this area is unpredictable.
-A sunny, warm day in the park can quickly turn to a cool, rainy endeavor.
+A sunny, warm day in the park can quickly turn into a cool, rainy endeavor.
 Layering is a word that locals know well, and visitors would be wise to be so prepared.

 Generally, GTNP receives very sparse precipitation in the months of July, August, and September, while May and early June are often wet.
 Summer days generally provide visitors with bluebird skies, though brief afternoon showers that are common in spring sometimes appear unexpectedly in summer.